larryhastings/starvote/README.md

 % python3 -m starvote -m allocated test_elections/test_election_reweighted_range_sample_election.starvote
 ```

+You'll notice that some votes get allocated--thrown away.
+RRV doesn't do that.

-And to see the tyrrany of the majority in practice, using simple Bloc STAR Voting, run this:
+And to see the tyrrany of the majority in action, this command will tabulate the election using Bloc STAR Voting:

 ```
 % python3 -m starvote -m bloc test_elections/test_election_reweighted_range_sample_election.starvote